-The advent of manufactured plastics is relatively new, however.
+However, the advent of manufactured plastics is relatively new.
 Here’s a brief look at how plastics have been used across time.

-Before the Industrial Revolution, even as far back as the 1600s BC, cultures like the Mesoamericans would use natural flexible materials, such as rubber, to create figurines, bands, and balls.
-These materials had similar properties to plastics in both physical characteristics and what they were used for.
+As far back as the 1600s BC, cultures like the Mesoamericans would use natural flexible materials, such as rubber, to create figurines, bands, and balls.
+These materials had similar physical characteristics to plastics and were used for similar creations.

-Proteins from egg and blood were also used long ago to create plastic-like materials that could be used where metal, stone, and plant material could not.
+Proteins from egg and blood were also used long ago to create plastic-like materials that could be used where metal, stone, and plant material could not be applied.

-When it got to the middle ages, Europeans were using the plastic-like cow horns for translucent window material after being treated and dried.
+When the middle ages arrived, Europeans were using the plastic-like cow horns for translucent window material after being treated and dried.

-Later on, plastic was developed for electrical wire insulation, film for photography and motion pictures, records, and telephones.
+Plastic was eventually developed for electrical wire insulation, film for photography and motion pictures, records, and telephones.
 With each decade came new classifications of plastics by using different chemicals.

 Plastics in War and Beyond